 The NGO registration number is 1562 and the Social Welfare Council registration number is 26793.
 Samunnat Nepal continues to grow in scope and energy.
-We are largely sustained by the sale of our gorgeous products by Friends of Samunnat, a group of Australians who support us.
+We are largely sustained by the sale of our gorgeous products by Samunnat Inc., a group of Australians who support us.
 For vulnerable women there is now hope, colour and laughter where there was once sadness!

 Ramrosanga jannuhos (Go Well)